 Fun Fact: During the time of the Summer of Love in San Francisco in the late 1960’s young people started to gather on the lawn at Viña del Mar Park in Sausalito to play music, smoke, and sometimes leave trash behind on the lawn.
+(I was one of them… but didn’t leave trash on the lawn!)
 In response the city fathers built a fence around the park and declared that it was for viewing, not for visiting.
-The fence remained in place for almost 30 years until in 1996 Sausalito’s leaders determined that hippies and flower children no longer represented a menace and the park was reopened to the public.
+The fence remained in place for almost 30 years until in 1996 Sausalito’s leaders determined that hippies and flower children no longer represented a potent and immediate menace and the park was reopened to the public.

 A Picture Postcard Walk